Complete and submit the form below and we will contact you.

 - CPR certified (within 1 month of placement, if not previously certified)

 - Additionally, we encourage the following standards for our nannies

 - Long-term references

 - Some college courses or continuing education, college degree, master’s degree

 - Good swimmer

-- Familiarity with the developmental needs of children in the age group/s s/he is caring for.
+- Familiarity with the developmental needs of children in the age group(s) for which he/she is caring for